-The Diploma in Ministry (Dip.Min.) is a one-year (30 credit) program for students with previous theological study who are preparing for ministry in an Anglican church or other denomination.
-The program combines a ministry placement with coursework in subjects related to Christian ministry and Anglican studies.
-The program is designed for students who studied theology at some point in the past but had no intention of entering ministry then or those who are looking to transition into ministry in the Anglican tradition.
+The Diploma in Ministry (Dip.Min.) is a one-year (30 credit) program for students with previous theological study who are preparing for ministry in an Anglican, United Church or other denomination.
+The program combines a ministry placement with coursework in subjects related to Christian ministry, and denomination–specific studies.
+The program is designed for students who studied theology at some point in the past but had no intention of entering ministry then or those who are looking to transition into ministry in the Anglican, United Church, or other tradition.

 This in-person learning is complemented by ongoing classroom learning.
 Students split their week between their ministry placement and courses on subjects like pastoral care, preaching, mission, leadership, Anglicanism or United Church Studies.
 These courses are structured to enable students to reflect on their placement and further their preparation for ministry.
-All these courses (except those in Anglican studies) are taught ecumenically by faculty of the Montreal School of Theology and all courses are offered in a hybrid-online format meaning that the In Ministry Year can be completed in a low-residency format.
+All these courses (except the denominational courses) are taught ecumenically by faculty of the Montreal School of Theology and all courses are offered in a hybrid-online format meaning that the In Ministry Year can be completed in a low-residency format.

 The courses required for successful completion of the Diploma in Ministry are:

 Supervised Field Placement (MST 500; equivalent to 12 credits): The third year of the M.Div. has a strong component of learning through practical experience.
 This theological field education framework employs disciplined theological reflection in various contexts to develop skills and capacities for ministry.

 Christian Mission (MST 561; 3 credits): Explores various theologies and practices of mission, and the specific cultural challenges of evangelization in our North American context.

 Principles of Preaching (MST 531; 3 credits): This courses focuses on the fundamentals of sermon preparation, exegesis for preaching, developing a message, and sermon structure.
 This course also includes a preaching tutorial where students present sermons for feedback and reflection.